Right To Work In The UK Update

 The following must be copied and retained securely, kept for 2 years after employment, and then destroyed:

-• Passports, any page with expiry date, holders’ nationality, date of birth, signature, leave expiry date, biometric details, photograph and any page holding confirmation of holders entitlement to enter or remain in the UK.
+• Passports, any page with expiry date, holders’ nationality, date of birth, signature, leave expiry date, biometric details, photograph, and any page holding confirmation of holder entitlement to enter or remain in the UK.

 • All other documents, document in full.